Pker.xyz

 }

 If issues are found, the corrector agent reads that file and attempts fixes.
-The iteration count prevents infinite loops:

 rust